Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/uwu/02_ifrit.en.md

 ## Waking Ifrit

-Infernal Nails can be hit by baited Violent Eruptions.
-When a Nail is hit by an Eruption, it gains a stack (max two) and increases in size.
+*Infernal Nails* can be hit by baited *Violent Eruptions*.
+When a Nail is hit by an *Eruption*, it gains a stack (max two) and increases in size.

 Each stack it receives does the following:

 * Lowers the damage taken by about 10%.
 * Increases the raid-wide damage dealt when the nail is destroyed.

 **Ifrit gains a stack of "Aetherically Charged" when an Infernal Nail with two stacks is destroyed.**

 The following mechanics will also change when Ifrit is woken: